 Four Ways to Get Rid of a Metal Credit Card

-While some of the best metal credit cards, such as the Chase Sapphire Reserve®, offer enticing rewards and cardholder benefits, you may ultimately decide canceling or changing cards is the best option.
+While some of the best metal credit cards offer enticing rewards and cardholder benefits, you may ultimately decide canceling or changing cards is the best option.
 Or, you may need to destroy an old metal card when it expires.

 Here are four options for what to do with your metal card.